ScottyLabs/wdw/backend/lab/index.md

 {% endraw %}
 ```

 So on our homepage, we want to be able to make posts.
-We still inherit from `base.html` so we can have a navbar on this page.
-The only
+We still inherit from
+`base.html` so we can have a navbar on this page.
+The only difference between a
-difference between a regular HTML form and this one is that ours expects a Form object instantiated from the Form class we just defined, passed in as a template argument named `form`.
-The fields of our form (title, post) are rendered by {% raw %}<b>{{ form.field_name }}</b>{% endraw %}.
+regular HTML form and this one is that ours expects a Form object instantiated
+from the Form class we just defined, passed in as a template argument named
+`form`.
+The fields of our form (title, post) are rendered by <b>{{
+form.field_name }}</b>.

 If you recall how passing in data works, all we have to do is put it in as an argument to `render_template()` in `views.py`.
 Here is what our new views should look like.